3

 Panda Express Mandarin Chicken

 If the thought of Chinese food conjures up images of bowls upon bowls of starchy, carb-laden white rice, perhaps it’s time to revisit the Panda Express.
 Of particular note, nearly all of their entrees are trans fat free and there are a number of dishes that won’t do a number on your diet.
-Particularly, Mark’s Daily Apple gives the seal of approval to the Mandarin Chicken, which packs 250 calories and just 8 grams of carbs (with all of the flavor of its far less healthy Orange Chicken counterpart, which contains a whopping 500 calories and a staggering 42 grams of carbs for the same 5.5 oz serving size).
-A second good option if you’re of the more “where’s the beef” persuasion is the Broccoli Beef, which contains just 150 calories and 8 grams of carbs.
+Particularly, Mark’s Daily Apple gives the seal of approval to the Mandarin Chicken, which packs 250 calories and just 8 grams of carbs (with all of the flavor of its far less healthy Orange Chicken counterpart, which contains a whopping 42 grams of carbs for the same 5.5 oz serving size).
+A second good option if you’re of the more “where’s the beef” persuasion is the Broccoli Beef, which contains just 8 grams of carbs.

 9. Yoshinoya Bowl’s Chicken and Veggies (w/o the Rice)